Opening Doors for Youth Aging Out of Foster Care

 In addition to safe, stable housing, we provide trauma-informed therapeutic counseling, along with networks to build permanent connections with adults to offer a lifetime of support and guidance.

 Each young person is unique, with unique needs and dreams.
-To ensure a smooth transition, each youth will be:
+To ensure a smooth transition, each youth is:

 - Mentored as they pursue their own educational and career goals